nwg-piotr/sgtk-menu/README.md

 ### [nwg-shell](https://github.com/nwg-piotr/nwg-shell)

 An attempt to create a GTK-based shell for sway.
-The project includes a panel and a set of launcher, developed in Python and Go.
+The project includes a panel and a set of launchers, developed in Python and Go.
 The nwg-shell project is under active development.

 ## The description below is archival as well